whytekieran/Neo4J-Project/README.md

 ## **_What is a Graph Database_**
 Graph databases are based on the mathematics of graph theory which falls into the category of discreet mathematics.
 In mathematics and computer science, graph theory is the study of graphs, which are mathematical structures used to model relations between objects.
-Graph databases use nodes (Vertices) and edges (Forms a relationship between nodes).
-We can then associate properties and labels with these nodes and edges in order to provide more specific information.
+Graph databases use nodes (Also called Vertices or Objects) and edges (Also known as arcs.
+Form a relationship between nodes).
+We can then associate properties and labels with nodes and edges in order to provide more specific information.

-> **Below is an image representing the layout of a simple graph database, the database seen here consists of three nodes that each have the label 'Person' and a 'name' property which is set to each persons individual name.
+> **Below is an image representing the layout of a simple graph database in Neo4J, the database seen here consists of three nodes that each have the label 'Person' and a 'name' property which is set to each persons individual name.
 These nodes are connected to eachother by what we call a 'Directed Edge(Relationship)' meaning that thse nodes are only connected in one direction eg Jim knows Ian, but Ian does not know Jim.
+What this shows is that Neo4J uses directed edges, meaning the edge between nodes must point in a certain direction, it cannot be undirected.
+Relationships in Neo4J can also be bi-directional, the downfall of this being that if we have the same relationship between two nodes in opposite directions is that we create an unessesary relationship, it uses space and can slow traversal time.
+The following link is a great blog about how to model bi-directional relationships in Neo4J [Modelling Data in Neo4j: Bidirectional Relationships](http://github.com)

-We gives this relationship a label called 'Knows' which indicates the type of relationship it is.
-Just like nodes, we could also associate properties with these relationships, for example we could have a property called 'since' which could indicate the date the person node first knew the other person node**
+We give this relationship a label called 'Knows' which indicates the type of relationship it is.
+Just like nodes, we could also associate properties with these relationships, for example we could add a property called 'since' which could indicate the date the person node first knew the other person node**

 ![SimpleGraphDBLayout](/readmeImages/simpleGraphLayout.png)

+The most popular graph database management system currently available today is called Neo4J.

 ## **_The Project Database_**
 Explain how you created your database, and how information is represented in it.